 [Resident]: That’s on Epi?

-Lower the bed again, raise it and lower it.
+Lower the bed again - raise it and lower it.
 Still not working.
-Just level the head.
-Keep going with the protamine.
+Just level the - the head.
+Okay, keep going with the protamine.
 Yes.
-You going to spin the rest.
-Hold this cannula in place and 15 blade.
+You’re going to spin the rest, okay?
+Hold this cannula - 15 blade.
 Find a right angle.
 Again, when you turn the knot, I don’t wanna see any tension in the aorta, it’s important.
 Really important.
-When you are gonna be independent, you want your assistant to do that.
+When you’re going to be independent, you’ll want your assistant to do that.

 [Resident]: Can you wipe my left hand please?

 So it’s now decannulated.
 And now basically we just need to do hemostasis and closing the chest.
-And it stayed a nice sinus rhythm we can actually see P-waves that's really satisfying.
-So ideally, the pulmonary vein isolation has to be confirmed with an objective approach which is confirming that he has bi-directional block, okay.
-This patient, because it was in they said that we could not convert, could not be a bidirectional block confirmation, only uni-directional because the exit block which is pacing across the test that involves pacing across the ablation line because the patient is in A-fib.
-So the only test left in order to confirm trans morality is the entry block test which requires recording atrial electrograms and relies on this tool to work.
-However, my approach of doing five liters no matter what kind of, you know it's kinda carpet bombing.
-It's like you know I overkill so I almost never have to do go back and do additional lesions.
-Generally, only do one or two lesions you taking a chance then you should prove it so my approach does not rely heavily on on this system to work but it's nice to have it documented and give it to the cardiologists, to the patient.
-So it's it's a scientific approach.
+And it stayed a nice sinus rhythm.
+We can actually see P-waves - that's really satisfying.
+So ideally - ideally, the pulmonary vein isolation has to be confirmed with an objective approach which is confirming that he has bi-directional block, okay.
+This patient - because he was in AFib when we could not convert, could not be a bidirectional block confirmation, only uni-directional, because the exit block, which is pacing across the test - that involves pacing across the ablation line could not be done because the patient was in AFib.
+So the only test left in order to confirm transmurality is the entry block test, which requires recording atrial electrograms and relies on this tool to work.
+However, I - my approach of doing - my approach of doing five lesions no matter what kind of, you know it's - it’s carpet bombing.
+It's like, you know, I overkill, so I almost never have to go back and do additional lesions.
+Generally, doing one or two lesions, you’re taking a chance.
+Then you should prove it.
+So my approach does not rely heavily on - on this system to work, but it's nice to have it, documenting it, giving it to the cardiologist, to the patient.
+So it's - it's a scientific approach.

 [Resident]: Just wanna look over there, make sure there’s nothing on their side.
-Looks like something stuck in the well.
+Looks like they’re stuck in the well.

-Cannulation here looks good.
-FS 37.
-I’m looking at the left atriotomy looks pretty good, 37.
-Okay, scissor.
+So cannulation here looks good.
+Good.
+Get those 37.
+I’m looking at the left atriotomy - looks pretty good.
+37. Okay, scissor.

 [Resident]: Alright I'm closed.

-So 2-0 Micro.
-So this was a difficult to, you know, get back in sinus.
-We cardioverted him three times, the size of the atrium.
-Okay 2-0 Micro.
+So 2-0 vicryl.
+So this was a difficult patient to, you know, get back in sinus because, you know...
+The fact that we - we cardioverted him three times, the size of the atrium - okay 2-0 vicryl.

-[Resident]: He’s young so are you going to reapproximate the pericardium a bit?
+[Resident]: He’s young so are you going to reapproximate the pericardium a little bit?

 Tonsil, chest tube.

 [Resident]: Can you put the - can the table go down?
-I think you just have to put the head down, and then put the table down.
-I think the back is up.
+I think you’re just going to have to put the head down, and then put the table down.
+I - I think the back is up.
 I do think the back is up.
 So… yeah let’s do that.
-Yeah see, see what I’m saying.
+Yeah, see?
+See what I’m saying?
 Yeah.
+Thank you.

 Knife for a second.
 36 straight.

 [Resident]: So proud.
-Definitely cool for me to see this you know.
-Is that lap out of that.
+Definitely cool for me to see this, you know.
+Is that lap out of it?
 Hold on, suction.
-I don't like all the blood.
+I don't like all that - I don't like all the blood.
 Trocar?
-That was just this top guy here.
+Yeah, it was just this top guy here.

-A type IV, there was a perfusion.
-Yeah a type IV, those are big cases.
+A type IV.
+There was perfusion - there was a perfusion.
+Yeah so a type IV - those are big cases.
 Wow.
 Oh man.

 [Resident]: That’s insane.
 Thank you.

-I mean a CABG, you know, is 3 hours skin to skin, a AVR is 2 hours.
-This is a big case you know we did CABG, Mitral and Maze.
+I mean a CABG, you know, is 3 hours skin to skin.
+An AVR is 2 hours.
+This is a big case, you know, we did CABG, Mitral, and Maze.

-Alright thanks everybody, I enjoyed the case.
-Bye everybody.
-Everybody good job.
+Alright thanks everybody, I - I enjoyed the case.
+Bye, everybody.
+Good job.
 Thank you T. Thank you Jeff.
 Thank you Jim.

 The procedure was, I believe successful.
-We were overall very pleased with the outcome.
-The Maze procedure, which was full a biatrial Maze, resulted in normal sinus rhythm leaving the operating room which is very rewarding and it not always a guarantee, even with a very good quality procedure because patient had long-standing persistent atrial fibrillation have sometimes what we call sinus note stunting.
-So the sinus note, not having work for a period of time, sometimes year, required a period time to go back and function.
-So we were lucky that today the sinus note picked up right there with an excellent rate in the eighties.
-The left atrial appendage exclusion was also successful in the criteria we use is on the transvagial echo, a complete exclusion, there was no residual appendage was left behind, so that also we're very pleased with that.
-The mitral valve have to be replaced and we use a bioprosthetic valve and the coronary bypass surgery was successful with a mammary to the LAD.
+We were I think overall very pleased with the outcome.
+The Maze procedure, which was full a biatrial Maze, resulted in normal sinus rhythm leaving the operating room, which is very rewarding and not always a guarantee, even with a very good quality procedure because patients who had long-standing persistent atrial fibrillation have sometimes what we call sinus node stunning.
+So the sinus node, not having worked for a period of time - sometimes years - requires a period of time to go back and function.
+So we were lucky that today the sinus node picked up right there with an excellent rate in the eighties.
+The left atrial appendage exclusion was also successful in the criteria we use is on the transvagial echo, a complete exclusion.
+There was no residual appendage that was left behind, so that also we're very pleased with that.
+The mitral valve had to be replaced, and we use a bioprosthetic valve.
+And the coronary bypass surgery was successful with a mitral - with a mammary to the LAD.